最后更新: 8 月 15, 2026

 First, What Is a Penile Doppler Ultrasound?

-For years, doctors assessed erectile dysfunction (ED) mainly through questionnaires — helpful, but they can’t see what’s happening inside the blood vessels.
-A penile duplex ultrasound goes deeper: after a small injection of medication that relaxes the blood vessels and produces an erection, the doctor uses an ultrasound probe to measure how well blood flows into (and stays in) the penis.
-In theory, this reveals whether ED is caused by a blood-flow problem — and that’s where the disagreement begins.
+For years, doctors assessed erectile dysfunction (ED) mainly through questionnaires — helpful, but they cannot see what is happening inside the blood vessels.
+A penile duplex ultrasound goes deeper: after a small injection of medication that relaxes the blood vessels and produces an erection, an ultrasound probe measures how well blood flows into, and stays inside, the penis.
+In theory, this reveals whether ED is caused by a blood-flow problem — and that is where the disagreement begins.

-The first expert made a bold case: a penile ultrasound isn’t just about sexual function — it can be an early warning system for a man’s entire cardiovascular system.
+The first expert made a bold case: a penile ultrasound is not just about sexual function — it can be an early warning system for a man’s entire cardiovascular system.

 Planning Better Surgery for Peyronie’s Disease

-The pro side pointed out that erectile dysfunction and 佩罗尼氏病 (painful curvature of the penis caused by scar tissue) often go hand in hand.
-A large share of Peyronie’s patients also have a hidden blood-flow problem — most commonly a “venous leak,” where blood drains out of the penis too quickly to maintain an erection.
+The pro side pointed out that erectile dysfunction and 佩罗尼氏病 (curvature of the penis caused by scar tissue) often go hand in hand.
+A large share of Peyronie’s patients also have a hidden blood-flow problem — most commonly a venous leak, where blood drains out of the penis too quickly to maintain an erection.

 Why does this matter?
-Because surgery to straighten a curved penis won’t help if there’s an undetected venous leak.
+Because surgery to straighten a curved penis will not help if there is an undetected venous leak.
 The patient could end up perfectly straight — but unable to get an erection.
 By spotting these hidden issues 之前 surgery, the ultrasound helps surgeons choose the right approach: a straightening procedure versus going straight to a penile implant.

 This was the most compelling argument.
 The blood vessels that supply the penis are tiny — much smaller than the arteries feeding the heart or the brain.
 Since artery-clogging plaque builds up throughout the whole body, it tends to choke off these tiny penile vessels first, long before it blocks the larger, more critical arteries.

 The powerful conclusion: blood-flow-related erectile dysfunction is often the very first warning sign of silent heart disease — sometimes appearing years before a heart attack or stroke.
-From this angle, the ultrasound isn’t just a sexual-health test; it’s a potential life-saver, allowing doctors to send at-risk men to a cardiologist for early heart screening and prevention before disaster strikes.
+From this angle, the ultrasound is not just a sexual-health test; it is a potential life-saver, allowing doctors to send at-risk men to a cardiologist for early heart screening and prevention before disaster strikes.
+This is the argument set out at length in why erectile dysfunction is your heart’s early warning system.

 Just as the audience was ready to declare every man needs this test, the opposing expert delivered a sharp, practical rebuttal.